JamesTeague/vue-chessground/README.md

 ## Documentation

 After installing, the component can be imported by name.
-It has 2 optional props:
+It has 3 optional props:

 - `size: string` defaults to `512px`, determines height and width of the chessboard in pixels

 - `config: Partial<Config>` defaults to `{}`, determines various [configuration properties](https://github.com/ornicar/chessground/blob/master/src/config.ts#L7-L90) of Chessground

+- `arrows: DrawShape[]` defaults to `[]`, determines if any arrows should be added to the board

 Renders a simple `512 x 512` board, with pieces in their default position: